mqiou/jadetech_salesanalysis/README.md

 # Recommendations

-**Products**
+**Optimize on Products:**
-- Look further for any patterns in the sales of the four lowest performing products and increase sales opportunities where possible, or otherwise phase them out.
-Concentrate on offering more computers and potentially more in-ear headphones like the Apple Airpods.
+- **Investigate lowest-performing products:** Look further for any patterns in the sales of the Apple iPhone, the Bose Headphones, the Samsung Cable charging pack, and the Samsung Webcam.
+If no opportunities present themselves, consider phasing the product out.
+- **Expand offerings in top-performing categories:** Consider offering more computers, monitors, and in-ear headphones.
-- Given that the Samsung Charging Cable Pack brings in a lot of orders but has low AOV, try to capitalize on this customer base by offering more expensive Samsung products.
+- **Increase Samsung brand sales**: Given that the Samsung Charging Cable Pack brings in a large order count but has low AOV, consider offering Samsung products that are more expensive, such as tablets or mobile phones.
-- Look into the products with high refund metrics (Apple Airpod Headphones, MacBook Air Laptop, ThinkPad Laptop) to determine any patterns in reasons for the returns; consider conducting a brief customer survey or looking at existing data about refund reasons.
+- **Examine products with high refund rates:** Look into the Apple Airpod Headphones, MacBook Air Laptop, and ThinkPad Laptop to determine any patterns in reasons for the returns; consider conducting a brief customer survey or looking at existing data about refund reasons.

-**Marketing**
+**Target Marketing Campaigns**
-- Increase marketing efforts for expensive products in APAC region due to high AOV.
+- **Target high-value buyers in APAC region:** Increase marketing efforts overall, and especially for expensive products, in the APAC region due to its high AOV.
-- Increase marketing efforts during seasonally high-performing months to boost sales.
+- **Stand out against most common seasonal marketing:** Consider implementing off-season marketing campaigns (ie. for less universal holidays) to stand out against competitors, instead of adding to the existing marketing noise during most popular seasons.

-**Loyalty Program**
+**Continue the Loyalty Program**
-- Continue the loyalty program and monitor its performance to understand how it performs even further out from the post-lockdown time period.
+- **Monitor program performance:** Continue the loyalty program and monitor its performance for any changes or stabilization beyond the peak years of the COVID pandemic.
-- Since loyalty members are not purchasing as much of the most expensive products, potentially offer membership-only perks on those products, especially the Apple iPhone.
+- **Offer more member-only perks**: Since loyalty members are not purchasing as much of the most expensive products, potentially offer membership-only perks on those products, especially the Apple iPhone.
-- Consider targetting high-turnover customer bases (ie. young people on college campuses apartment condos) to gain loyalty membership fairly consistently, and create custom bundles on products for those specific customers.
+- **Target high-turnover customers:** Consider targetting high-turnover customer bases (ie. young people on college campuses apartment condos) to gain loyalty membership fairly consistently, and create custom bundles on products for those specific customers.